kgeogeo/VSE_Transform_Tools/README.md

 Q for the strip opacity (alpha), work with ctrl and value too.
 ALT + Q Reinit Alpha.
-C : show the crop funtionnalitie, C again close it grab the corner or the cross to setup the crop.
+C : show the crop funtionnalitie, C again close it
+    grab the corner or the cross to setup the crop.
-FOR MOVIE FILE
-At the moment, you need to see panel texture and in world texture, you know the small earth.
-(A patch come...
-I hope)
 ALT + C: Reinit Crop.

 G, R, S grab rotate scale the strip(s)